-The Office of Study Abroad (OSA) currently offers over 2,000 study abroad programs in over 50 countries.
+The Office of Study Abroad (OSA) currently offers over 1,000 study abroad programs in over 80 countries.
 Undergraduate and graduate students can earn credit toward their MSU degree through these study abroad programs.
 Study abroad can be designed to meet any academic major’s or minor's requirements.
 Knowledge of a foreign language is not required.
 Costs of the different programs vary depending on location and duration.
-Financial aid, scholarships, and loans are available to interested students.
+Financial aid and scholarships are available.

 Faculty-Led Study Abroad Programs

 Many MSU faculty and staff from all colleges plan and implement their own study abroad programs and students receive MSU credit.
 These programs are held during summer, winter, and spring break, and are comprised of mostly MSU students.
 Faculty-led programs change annually, and updated lists are provided about six months prior to each start date.

 Students who choose to study for a semester or academic year in another country can participate in a semester exchange program where the students register and pay tuition at MSU, but study at a partner university.
 MSU currently has more than 20 student exchange programs that are open for students in various majors.
 MSU is also part of the Global Engineering Education Exchange specifically designed for engineering students.
 Students receive transfer credit for all exchange courses.